elf178174-maker/TrailTweaker/README.md

 We created this mod because we couldnt find an existing mod that added theese features for 26.1 fabric.

 Inside config/trailcooldown.json you can change how many seconds of cooldown trailspawners will last.
-Inside the same file you can allso change if you can open a trail vault multiple times.
+Inside the same file you can also change if you can open a trail vault multiple times.